bureson/nn-compass/scenes/dilemma4.md

 - rolemodel-driveoutcome-new-2_2: 1

 # Feedback
 This is a great choice which signals that you are committed to creating a truly collaborative team.
-You're probably right that your Danish team members might not be happy with this decision in the short term, but as they adjust to speaking a new language it will eventually
+You're probably right that your Danish team members might not be happy with this decision in the short term, but as they adjust to speaking a new language they will eventually.

 This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and inclusive  (collaborative) work environment on the other.